DC801/BM-Badge/SD_Card/MAGE/README.md

 - `entity`
 - `expected_bool`

-Note that if any of the geometry's vertices fall outside the edge of the Tiled map, the geometric shape will behave as if it were inside out in terms of [collision](#map-tile-collisions) [detection](#vector-view).
+This action can behave erratically if any of the vertices in the `geometry` object are subject to [coordinate underflow](#map-coordinate-underflow).

 ## Logic Checks (Other)